Home

-With the NHS Integrated Care Board
+Negotiations with the NHS Cheshire and Merseyside Integrated Care Board

 Communication with the public

 We will continue to find ways for the public in Liverpool to have a voice in shaping what happens in the area.
+For further updates, keep an eye on this page.

 Our other services supporting people living with a terminal illness

-continue to support people with a terminal illness or at the end of life.
+All other services in Liverpool are operating as normal and we continue to support people with a terminal illness or at the end of life.

 Our outpatient service at the hospice is fully staffed and operational and our community services providing care and psychological support for patients in the last few months of their life continue.
 Our Patient and Family Support team continue supporting people and we have a free Support Line which operates seven days a week.